Assessments and evaluations for drug & alcohol addiction treatment

 - Any pertinent medical information

-Patients admitted to residential addiction treatment at Recovery Centers of America (RCA) receive one or more medical evaluations completed by licensed medical practitioners for the purposes of examining physical health, identifying any medical problems and determining the need for medications.
-Certain medical evaluations such as the vital sign assessment (Blood Pressure, Heart Rate, Respiration Rate, Temperature, SAO2 and Neurocheck if ordered) and others if deemed necessary by our expert medical staff may continue at regular intervals throughout the patients stay.
+Patients admitted to residential addiction treatment at RCA receive one or more medical evaluations completed by licensed medical practitioners for the purposes of examining physical health, identifying any medical problems and determining the need for medications.
+Certain medical evaluations such as the vital sign assessment (blood pressure, heart rate, respiration rate, temperature, SAO2 and neurocheck if ordered) and others if deemed necessary by our expert medical staff, who may continue at regular intervals throughout the patients stay.
 RCA is committed to providing safe and effective monitoring of health status while promoting wellness and holistic care for all of our patients.

 Medical evaluations may consist of:

 - Review of biological systems (HEENT, neck heart/lungs, abdomen, extremities, and neurological)